Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-We employ a greedy strategy that schedules as many intervals with identical lengths as possible before an interval with a distinct weight arrives.
-Suppose that the interval with distinct weight arrives at $r_{i+k}$, where interval $i$ is the last interval that we greedily schedule.
-We define the first slot $s_1$ to start at $r_{i}$\footnote{Note that intervals $i+1,\dots,i+k-1$ must release in $s_1$ and have the same weight $w_i$, so we lose nothing by `beginning' Fung et al. at $r_i$ and discarding these intervals.}.
-Extract a bit and execute the algorithm of Fung et al. \cite{fung2014improved}, replacing their fair coin flip with the extracted bit.
-We draw a bit with a worst-case bias of $2-\sqrt2$ with \texttt{COMBINE} and select the heaviest intervals in even-indexed or odd-indexed slots with probability at least $\sqrt2-1$ each.
-Note that we always produce a non-conflicting schedule; no interval in $1\dots i-1$ conflicts with $i$ because intervals $1\dots i$ are identical and have been scheduled with our greedy rule.
-Intervals $i \dots n$ use the algorithm of Fung et al. that produces a non-conflicting schedule.
+\begin{theorem} Derandomizing the single-length interval selection (with revoking) algorithm of Fung et al. \cite{fung2014improved} yields a deterministic $\frac{1}{\sqrt2-1}\approx2.414$-competitive algorithm for the single-length interval selection problem (with revoking) in the ROM. \end{theorem} \begin{proof} The derandomized algorithm begins by greedily scheduling as many non-overlapping pseudo-identical intervals as possible until an interval with a distinct weight arrives.
+Suppose that the first interval with a distinct weight arrives at time $r_{i+k}$, where interval $i$ is the last interval scheduled greedily.
+Define the first slot $s_1$ to begin at $r_{i}$, and then execute the algorithm of Fung et al. \cite{fung2014improved}, replacing their fair coin flip with the extracted bit.
+Intervals $j \in \{i+1,\dots,i+k-1\}$ are released during $s_1$ and have identical weight $w_i$, so discarding these intervals does not affect optimality.

+Since the extracted bit has a worst-case bias of $2-\sqrt2$, the derandomized algorithm selects either slot parity with probability at least $\sqrt2-1$.
+Note that the resulting schedule is non-conflicting: the selected intervals in $\{1, \dots, i-1\}$ do not conflict because they are identical and are scheduled with our greedy non-overlapping rule, and the selected intervals in $\{i, \dots, n\}$ are chosen by the algorithm of Fung et al.